Core Workflow#

 Only modality get mean and modality get regional-frac commands support plotting (correlation or violin), which are useful for visualising the distribution of methylation levels across samples.

-If no HTML report is generated, then the results will only be written to MAIN_OUTPUT/Results/Extract_* sub-directories as .tsv.gz files.
+If no HTML report is generated, then the results will only be written as .tsv.gz files within the respective Extract_* timestamped subdirectories.

 What this script block does: